 JEE Main: Syllabus | Sample Papers | Mock Tests | PYQs

 Thomson had just discovered electrons in 1897, and this was actually the first model to try speaking about the internal configuration of atoms.
 This is commonly referred to as the "plum pudding model.".
-Thomson Atomic Model has many postulates which tell about the model.
+Thomson Atomic Model has many postulates that tell about the model.

 The Rutherford Atomic Model, proposed by Ernest Rutherford, had several limitations like it could not explain the stability of atoms, it did not explain how electrons are arranged inside the atom, and many more.